nylki/fit-bezier-3d-visualization/README.md

-# 3D-Bezier-and-Polyline-Visualization
+# Fit a 3D polyline to a bezier curve

 ![bezier_polyline_visualization](https://user-images.githubusercontent.com/1710598/44987628-1eaf0600-af88-11e8-8815-6889fad657d1.png)

-Compare a 3D polyline with a 3D bezier spline in one space.
+Compare the original 3D polyline with the fitted 3D bezier spline in one space.
-Made for evaluating fitting and simplification algorithms like: https://github.com/soswow/fit-curve/issues/18
+Fitting algorithm currently used: https://github.com/Yay295/fitCurves

+See also relevant issue: https://github.com/soswow/fit-curve/issues/18